-At some point through the year, your Silhouette or Cricut based craft business will be slow.
+Late February and March tend to be slower months for at home craft business owners.
 There’s no need to panic, because all businesses experience ups and downs.
 In fact, slow times can be beneficial because you can get a few extra tasks done.
 Today, I’m sharing some ideas of things you can do to keep yourself busy during slower business periods.

 30 Things to Do When Business is Slow

 - Take a break.
 Everyone needs a break sometime.
 If your business is usually busy and it gets slow – roll with it and take some time off.
 And, don’t feel guilty about it – not even for a single second.

 - Clean your craft room/office.
 There, I said it.
 You know it needs to be done – so go do it.

 - Declutter your online existence.
 After you tackle the craft room, dive into a digital declutter.
 I’ve got tips for you in this post and this post.

 - Make something for yourself.
 So many times when I talk to Silhouette and Cricut small business owners, they can’t remember the last thing that they made for themselves.
 In many cases, you bought the machine to create stuff for yourself.
 Go back to your roots and make a few things for yourself!

 - Make gifts for the year.
 If you aren’t into making things for yourself, make a list of all the gifts you’ll need for the rest of the year and make them.
 You’ll thank yourself when birthdays, anniversaries, and Christmas roll around!